lordtrev4/ENSF380-Final-Project/README.md

 Things to do left:

-DisasterVictimTest for DietaryRestrictions / verifyGender DisasterVictimInterface
+DisasterVictimTest for DietaryRestrictions / VerifyGender DisasterVictimInterface
+InquiryQueriesInterface + InquiryLog